bigcode-project/bigcode-evaluation-harness/README.md

 ## Features

-This is a framework to test autoregressive code generation language models.
+This is a framework to evaluate autoregressive code generation language models.
 This is a work in progress part of the BigCode project.
 We welcome contributions to fix issues, enhance features and add new benchmarks.
 You can find a contribution guide in [`CONTRIBUTING.md`](https://github.com/bigcode-project/bigcode-evaluation-harness/blob/main/CONTRIBUTING.md).

 Below are the features and tasks of this framework: